square-computersetup/square-computersetup.github.io/_pages/mac-tips.md

 author_profile: true
 sidebar:
   nav: "nav-mac"
+  header:
+  overlay_color: "#333"
 ---

 Some teams at Square require the use of a VPN, generally this is only for Software Engineers and limited other roles.
+For example if you are in Sales or Customer Support you wont need to use the VPN.
 To learn how to connect to the VPN click this link here: [macOS VPN](/mac-vpn/)

-To set up the Yubikey you got with your laptop, please follow the guide at __go/yubikey__

 Apple has a great guide on how to get started with a Mac here: [Macbook Essentials](https://support.apple.com/guide/macbook-pro/welcome/2020/mac)